 When to Use Agile vs. Waterfall

-Agile and waterfall are two popular methods for organizing projects.
-Waterfall is a more traditional approach to project management, which involves a linear project flow.
-Agile, on the other hand, encompasses an iterative approach to projects.
-So, when should you use Agile vs. waterfall in your projects?
+Agile and Waterfall are two popular methods for organizing projects.
+Waterfall is a more traditional approach to project management, involving a linear flow.
+Agile, on the other hand, embraces an iterative process.

-Waterfall is best for clearly defined projects with definitive timelines and well-defined deliverables.
-In other words, if your major project constraints are well understood and documented, waterfall is likely the best approach.
+Waterfall is best for projects with concrete timelines and well-defined deliverables.
+If your major project constraints are well understood and documented, Waterfall is likely the best approach.

-The Agile methodology was created to handle projects where the major constraints are not well understood.
-For instance, if your project involves the development of a new product, the scope and timeline may be difficult to define in advance.
-Agile is flexible and enables you to plan a project in stages or “sprints” so that your project plan can evolve as the project progresses.
+The Agile methodology was created for projects where the significant constraints are not well understood.
+If your project involves developing a new product, the scope and timeline may be difficult to determine in advance.
+Agile is flexible, enabling you to plan a project in stages or “sprints” to evolve as the work progresses.